nus-cs2113-AY2324S2/ip/docs/README.md

 ### Local Storage

 Uwunzhe saves past data locally, allowing users to access past data even after restarting the application.
+Data is saved to `./data/uwunzhe.txt` in the same directory as the `uwunzhe.jar` file.

 ## Usage